hamedetesampour/FIR_filter_FPGA/README.md

 </p>  <br />

 ***
-*at last you can find the raw vhd codes of the modules and testbench in the main directory, and also the whole project file in FIR_filter folder is available for you to run the project in Xilinx ISE Design*
+*at last you can find the raw vhd codes of the modules and testbench in the main directory, and also the whole project file in FIR_filter folder is available for you to run and use the project in Xilinx ISE Design*